EzeOnoky/Project-Base-Learning-7/README.md

 ```

-On checking the Web Page Public IP on the browser URL, below was displayed - confirming that Apache was successfully installed on the web server
+On checking the Web Server Public IP on the browser URL, below was displayed - confirming that Apache was successfully installed on the web server

 ![7_10](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/3c48ffa8-64b5-4bf0-a130-3e27989d93c6)